mdanb/epigenetic_effects_on_mutational_landscape/README.md

 This is script is parallelized, and each core will be processing a given fragment file.
 Note that here, `DATASET_NAME` and `ANNOTATION` must be the ones you chose previously. `INTERVAL_RANGES_NAMES` specifies the GenomicRanges object (bins) that we will align our fragments to.
 For this example, we have a file called `data/test_ranges.RData`.
 This corresponds to the bins we used for our paper.
 So for `INTERVAL_RANGES_NAME`, we would specify `test_ranges`.
 Note that this file must be an `.RData` file.

+Thus, assuming we have 4 cores, in this example, we would run:

+`Rscript data/scripts/create_count_overlaps.R --dataset greenleaf_pbmc_bm --cores 4 --annotation test_annotation --which_interval_ranges test_ranges`

+This will